ispc-lab/LiDAR4D/README.md

 ## Citation
-Please use the following citation if you find our repo or paper helps:
+If you find our repo or paper helpful, feel free to support us with a star 🌟 or use the following citation:
 ```bibtex
 @inproceedings{zheng2024lidar4d,
   title     = {LiDAR4D: Dynamic Neural Fields for Novel Space-time View LiDAR Synthesis},